-On a recent trip to Botswana's Makgadikgadi Pans, Original Travel expert Miranda regaled: 'they're the most incredible stars I have ever seen.
+On a recent trip to Botswana's Makgadikgadi Pans, Original Travel expert Matt regaled: 'they're the most incredible stars I have ever seen.
 Sleeping out on the pans and watching the stars...
 I hardly slept!'
 These arid pans are the remains of the world's largest super lake, making for a surreal setting to watch the starry night unfold.
 Spend days exploring the pans' distinctive landscapes and learning about the tribes that survive here, and nights sleeping on bedrolls under skies illuminated with horizon-to-horizon stars.

 Find out more about sleeping under the stars in Botswana here.